MrGmo/MrGmo/README.md

 ### Hello there!
 My name is Guillermo Aguilar. 👋 🤓

 I'm a Full Stack Software Engineer out of Austin, Texas.
-I'm currently working on my computer engineering degree and as a freelance developer.
+I'm currently finishing my computer engineering degree and working as a freelance developer.
 I have a deep interest in AI and a proven track record of creating the best products possible for my clients.

 What I'm working on: Data Structure Optimization and Animated Path Finding Algorithms Projects. 🚀